md-rejoyan-islam/book-list-using-javascript/READme.md

 ### Description

-    here you can easily add book information and delete any time.
-All the data save on local storage
+    <p>here you can easily add book information and delete any time.
+All the data save on local storage </p>

 ### Live Preview